ThinkBigAnalytics/scalding-workshop/Workshop.md

 * [Scalding Wiki](https://github.com/twitter/scalding/wiki).
 * Scalding Scaladocs are not online, but they can be built from the [Scalding Repo](https://github.com/twitter/scalding).
 For convenience, we have included these files in the workshop as `api.zip`.
 Unzip the file and open the [index](api/index.html).
 * [Movie Recommendations](http://blog.echen.me/2012/02/09/movie-recommendations-and-more-via-mapreduce-and-scalding/) is a fantastic blog post with detailed, non-trivial examples using Scalding.
+* [Scalding Example Project](https://github.com/snowplow/scalding-example-project) is a full example designed to run on Hadoop, specifically on Amazon's EMR (Elastic MapReduce) platform.

 ## A Disclaimer...